telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/csv-rendering-design-considerations.md

 }
 </style>

-# Design Considerations for the CSV Rendering format
+# Design Considerations for the CSV Rendering

 The Comma-Separated Value (CSV) rendering output reports as a flattened representation of a report data in a plain-text format.